 Social media definitely plays a role in the increase of younger patients.
 The beauty standard they are accustomed to seeing on a daily basis has been radically affected by face-perfecting filters and influencers being open about the procedures they’ve had to keep up a rejuvenated appearance.
 And many plastic surgeons agree that if you have the desire and ability to get ahead of aging with proactive procedures, it’s much better in the long run than waiting until corrective treatment is needed.

 Plastic Surgery National Statistics by Year

 If you would like to dive into previous years trends and statistics we recommend you read the 2021 Aesthetic Plastic Surgery Statistics provided by The American Society for Aesthetic Plastic Surgery.
-And for the most information possible on statistics and procedural info you can download mountains of information with the Plastic Surgery National Statistics links below.

 The Bottom Line

 The cosmetic surgery industry sees a shift in trends each year, and 2022 is no different.
 Many of this year’s trends were already on the rise and will continue to be popular among patients.
 This year, the trends are leaning more towards minimally invasive or subtle, natural changes than in previous years.